 These easy cheddar biscuits are exceptionally delicious, simple to make, and ready in less than 15 minutes.
 Plus your kitchen will smell wonderful.
 Now who wouldn’t want that?

 Red Lobster was the first restaurant I ate at when I first arrived in Canada all those years ago so I’m weirdly sentimental about it.
-I rarely go now but I will never forget their cheddar biscuits which, ironically, is my favorite out of all the things in their menu.
+I rarely go now but I will never forget their cheddar biscuits which, ironically, is my favourite out of all the things in their menu.

 The good news?
 I’ve learned to make them at home and not only do they taste great and are the easiest thing to make; they also fill our home with that wonderful freshly baked bread smell.
-Let’s get baking!

 Easy cheddar biscuits part 1